CV GIANCARLODINARDO.6@GMAIL.COM

 With the pre-launch phase

-Every subsequent brief had a clearer reason to exist and a clearer buyer to speak to
+Every subsequent brief had a clearer reason to exist, a specific buyer to speak to, and a hook logic the research had already validated

 The persona and awareness mapping framework behind the brief

-The Roofing framework shows how to build a creative strategy map from persona extraction through awareness-level thought mapping to brief.
-This case applied that same logic before a single ad went live.
+The Roofing creative blueprint shows how to build a creative brief from persona extraction through awareness-level thought mapping.
+This case applied that same logic, ranking buyer situations by urgency, before a single ad went live.
 Read it →